joseph-flinn/site/frontend/posts/multiple-intelligences-and-growth-mindset.md

 ---
-title: "[Meta-Learning] Multiple Intelligences & Growth Mindset"
+title: "Multiple Intelligences & Growth Mindset"
+series: "Meta-Learning"
 slug: multiple-intelligences-and-growth-mindset
 published: 2025-03-10
 description: >
   A season of learning from the perspective of multiple intelligences and meta-learning

 ---

 Learning is one of my two core values (Brown).
 Almost everything I do can be traced back to learning.
 I am constantly looking for opportunities to learn new things and improve skills that I